MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/memset-wmemset.md

 }
 ```

-### Output
+The example produces this output:

 ```Output
 Before: This is a test of the memset function
 After:  **** is a test of the memset function
 ```

-Here's an example of the use of wmemset:
+Here's an example of the use of `wmemset`:

 ```C
 // crt_wmemset.c